Aliases for FBXW7 Gene

 GeneCards Summary for FBXW7 Gene

 FBXW7 (F-Box And WD Repeat Domain Containing 7, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with FBXW7 include breast cancer and colorectal cancer.
+Diseases associated with FBXW7 include colorectal cancer and breast cancer.
 Among its related pathways are Signaling by GPCR and Disease.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
 An important paralog of this gene is ZNF106.

 UniProtKB/Swiss-Prot for FBXW7 Gene